Why we must seek a general, application-agnostic and unified theory of Complex Systems with high explanatory power.

 All of physics, biology, neuroscience saw a huge upthrust in progress fueled by the ability to run useful simulations and models.

 Once you have a software-based abstraction over any study, it becomes incredibly easier to iterate and generate new hypotheses and understandings.
-So to say, computer science became a miraculous catalyst that fastens pretty much every single reaction.

 In my opinion, The only analogues that produced a comparable effect are math and language.